Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Full derivation of the probability densities of observing a set of data under various hypotheses

 The normalization constant $\beta = \beta(\bm{\popparam}, \mathcal{R}, \bm{\lensparam})$ can be viewed as a function of the population models.
 We can further write this ``lensing selection function'' as

-Therefore, in order to evaluate the lensing selection function $\beta$, we will need to perform a (possibly Monte-Carlo) integration, evaluated at the chosen population models.
+Therefore, in order to evaluate the lensing selection function $\beta$, we will need to perform a (possibly Monte Carlo) integration, evaluated at the chosen population models.
 In Appendix~\ref{app:Evaluation_of_beta}, we give more details on the numerical computation of the selection function $\beta$.

 In summary, the full expression of the probability of observing the data set $\bm{\data}$ under the lensed hypothesis is